gpeterson406/Greenwood_Book/_book/05-chiSquaredTests.md

 too helpful but this type of plot is in other examples.
 The largest contributions to the $X^2$ statistic come from the *Placebo* and *Treated* groups in the *Marked* improvement cells.
-Those standardized residuals are -1.94 and 1.98 (both really close to 2), showing that *placebo* group had  **noticeably fewer** *Marked* improvement
+Those standardized residuals are -1.94 and 1.98 (both really close to 2), showing that the *placebo* group had  **noticeably fewer** *Marked* improvement
 **results than expected** and the *Treated* group **had noticeably more** *Marked* improvement responses **than expected if the null hypothesis was true**.
 Similarly but with smaller magnitudes, there were more *None* results than expected in the *Placebo* group and fewer *None* results than expected in the *Treated* group.
 The standardized residuals were very small in the two cells for the *Some* improvement category, showing